James-Randall-14/mit-blogger-application/Brainrot.md

 For context, I don't have TikTok or Instagram, so I only learned about brainrot through my friends.
 Before I knew what it was, I knew that everyone my age hated it.

-I don't really have the same reaction as other people when I hear some gen $\alpha$ toddler say "you're so skibidi", so I'm going to do some digging and figure this whole brainrot thing out.
+I don't really have the same reaction as other people when I hear some gen $\alpha$ toddler say "you're so skibidi", so let's figure this whole brainrot thing out.
-But there's sort of an inherent contradiction in taking brainrot language seriously, right?
+There's sort of an inherent contradiction in taking brainrot language seriously, right?
 It's supposed to be incomprehensible.

 For this reason, it's sorta hard to actually pin down what brainrot is.